Selling

 Why consignment is so expensive

 Consignment platforms have real costs: authentication teams, photography studios, warehousing, customer service, return handling, and marketing.
-The RealReal employs hundreds of people to process items.
+The RealReal employs large authentication and processing teams.
 That overhead has to come from somewhere, and it comes from you.

 There's also a pricing problem.
 When you consign, the platform sets the price — and they're incentivized to sell fast, not sell high.
 A lower price means a quicker sale, which means faster inventory turnover.
 Your bag might sell for $7,500 when the market would have paid $8,200.
 You'll never know.